Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: observed population

-We also assess the purity of the observed sample by forward modeling potential contamination from MS stars.
-While \citetalias{ludwig_2025} describe several types of contaminants, including non-members of the Clouds, WR stars, post-AGB stars, planetary nebulae, and rapidly accreting white dwarfs, they show that the most likely contaminants in their sample are MS stars.
-Here, we apply our source injection pipeline to a population of MS stars in order to further quantify this contamination, which occurs in two predominant ways: \begin{enumerate}[label=(\roman*)] \item Overcorrected extinction: if a MS star lies in a region of particularly low reddening, the photometry could be overcorrected, making the source appear bluer than it is intrinsically. \citetalias{ludwig_2025} demonstrated that this likely only impacts the ``Blue'' subset of their candidate sample. \item Crowding: in addition to diluting the true UV excess of a source, crowding can also overestimate the UV flux of a source, which artificially amplifies the UV excess of a MS star, resulting in a false-positive detection. \end{enumerate}
+We also assess the purity of the photometric sample.
+We note that in the \emph{spectroscopic} sample presented by \citetalias{drout_2023}, 4 sources were rejected by the final sample despite showing robust UV excess and kinematics consistent with Cloud membership, because they had spectral morphologies (e.g. metal absorption lines and/or emission lines) that differ from theoretical spectral models of stripped stars.
+However, we note that while some of these objects are likely contaminants, the nature of the objects have not yet been confirmed.
+Additionally, of the 25 stars presented in the final \citetalias{drout_2023} sample, the nine ``Class 3'' objects have spectra similar to normal B-type stars (albeit with a UV excess).
+While this is expected for a subset of stripped-star binaries, especially those with luminous companions, the nature of individual Class 3 stars are less secure than the Class 1 and 2 sources.
+As discussed in Section 2.2.1, the contamination rate for the \citetalias{drout_2023} candidates is unlikely to be representative of the SUMS candidates (e.g., 6 out of 9 Class 3 sources from \citetalias{drout_2023} do not make the SUMS photometric candidates list). \citetalias{ludwig_2025} demonstrate that several types of contaminants are expected, including some MS stars, non-members of the Clouds, WR stars, post-AGB stars, planetary nebulae, and rapidly accreting white dwarfs.
+They show that the most common contaminants are likely MS stars, which may enter the candidate sample in two ways: \begin{enumerate}[label=(\roman*)] \item Overcorrected extinction: if a MS star lies in a region of particularly low reddening, the photometry could be overcorrected, making the source appear bluer than it is intrinsically. \citetalias{ludwig_2025} demonstrated that this likely only impacts the ``Blue'' subset of their candidate sample. \item Crowding: in addition to diluting the true UV excess of a source, crowding can also overestimate the UV flux of a source, which artificially amplifies the UV excess of a MS star, resulting in a false-positive detection. \end{enumerate}

 Understanding the completeness and purity of the sample will allow us to estimate the fraction of stripped stars that remain undetected and predict the properties of the underlying population.
+The goal of this paper is to forward model the SUMS population, predict the completeness and purity of the UV-excess photometric catalog, and assess broad implications for current population synthesis models of stripped stars.
+Because most of the photometric candidates have not yet been spectroscopically followed-up, the sample's purity is still uncertain.
+Spectroscopic follow up of the SUMS candidates is ongoing.
+This work develops the framework necessary for comparison of observed and simulated samples of stripped stars, and we plan to apply it to spectroscopically-confirmed samples in future work.